HIGHLIGHTS-Hong Kong on edge as violence intensifies

 (Updates)

-HONG KONG, Nov 13 (Reuters) - Hong Kong prepared for more clashes on Wednesday as anti-government protesters planned to paralyse parts of the Asian financial hub for a third day, with some transport, schools and many businesses closing after an escalation of violence.
+HONG KONG, Nov 13 (Reuters) - Hong Kong anti-government protesters paralysed parts of the Asian financial hub for a third day on Wednesday, with some transport links, schools and many businesses closing as police warned of a rise in violence to a deadly level.

 Police battled pro-democracy protesters at several university campuses in sometimes savage clashes overnight.